-Journal articles, e-journal articles and the Cochrane Library
+Journal articles, e-journal articles, reports on the Internet from organisations, and the Cochrane Library

 Article in a printed journal:

 Author's Surname Initial.
 Title of journal article.
 Abbreviated journal title.
 Year; volume number (issue number if there is one): page numbers.